Get tasty recipes delivered to your inbox! Sign up now

 Coconut Pecan Granola Clusters

-Coconut Pecan Granola Clusters in a small bowl with bluberries
+Coconut Pecan Granola Clusters in a small bowl with blueberries

 This homemade granola is not only delicious but also super versatile.
 Packed with healthy fats from the coconut oil and nuts, plus fiber-rich oats, it’s the ideal snack to keep you energized throughout the day.
 The sweetness of the maple syrup perfectly balances the warmth of cinnamon and vanilla, creating an irresistible flavor combo.
 Plus, it’s so easy to make in large batches, so you’ll always have a healthy option to reach for when you’re hungry.